 She has over 20 years of content and project management experience, in both print and on the web.
 She specializes in the integration of information into the web medium—incorporating traditional publishing best practices and the art of communicating through design, words, and structure.

 Anastasia is our primary visual designer and she enjoys seeing how content and design work together to make an excellent website.
 She is also a photographer.

-Jay is our UX / information architect, technical know-(almost)-everything guy.
+Jay is our senior UX / interaction designer / information architect & technical know-(almost)-everything guy.